 A tip for coaches – if you can invest in an Apple Watch, please go get one if you can because it was so easy to check on my baby without being too distracted by my phone!

 At the University that I coach at during term time, I get medical leave for 6 weeks, so I took that 6 weeks off from the University.
-But I only had 4 weeks off with my baby because I started coaching at the Rams after 4 weeks.
-I would have taken the full 6 weeks off if the timings had of been different, but I didn’t want to miss out on another opportunity to work with them, so I had to go back.
+But really, I only had 4 weeks off with my baby because I started coaching at the Rams after 4 weeks.
+I would have taken the full 6 weeks off fully if the timings had of been different, but I didn’t want to miss out on another opportunity to work with them, so I had to go back.

 Currently I am coaching at UC Irvine and have 5 teams – men and women’s tennis, men’s golf, cross country and track and then my junior college softball teams.
 My contract with the Rams was just for training camp, but my role with them right now is just to be supportive.
 I still text the coaches before every game and after the game and showing my support wishing them luck and saying well done on wins etc. They text back saying ‘Thanks for being supportive, we hope you and the baby are doing well”.
 But no official position right now.